 NOTE 1b: To establish the RLC bearer of SRB(s) after release due to fullConfig, the network can include the srb-Identity within srb-ToAddModList (i.e. the UE applies RLC default configuration) and/or provide rlc-BearerToAddModList of concerned SRB(s) explicitly.

 - the logged measurement configuration;

+- the successHO-Config;

+- the successPSCell-Config.

 1> if the spCellConfig in the masterCellGroup includes the reconfigurationWithSync: